Easy Vegan Swaps for Milk

 Going dairy-free is one of the most natural changes to your diet.
 Why?
 Simply because drinking milk past infancy is not what nature intended.
-Going dairy-free is a smart move not just for ethical reasons but also because it will very likely improve your health in several ways.
-Here’s our guide to plant milk!
+This is why over two-thirds of the global population is lactose intolerant.
+Going dairy-free is a smart move not just for ethical reasons but also because it will very likely improve your health in several ways – not to mention that dairy is so much worse for the planet than any plant-based milk.
+To help you on your way to a dairy-free future, here’s our guide to trying plant milks!

 Soya is naturally high in protein, contains essential fats, fibre, vitamins and minerals, can help lower cholesterol and may reduce the risk of breast cancer.

 Soya milk is an amazingly versatile drink and one of the best for tea, coffee and cereal.
 It has the highest in protein content out of all plant milks (about 3g per 100g – the same protein content as cow’s milk).
 It’s creamy in texture and very good for tea and coffee.

 Top Tip: It’s best to wait for the tea/coffee to cool down a bit before adding the milk to prevent slight curdling.